Operation¶

 Wrong ways:

-systemctl stop tlp.service – this will not prevent TLP from applying power saving settings when the power source AC/battery changes; depending on your configuration this may also immediately power off your Wi-Fi and/or bluetooth/WWAN, which might be undesirable
+systemctl stop tlp.service – This will not prevent TLP from applying power saving settings when the power source AC/battery changes.
+Depending on your configuration, it may also immediately power off your Wi-Fi and/or bluetooth/WWAN, which might be undesirable.

 See also

-Background: How it works (user perspective) and Architecture (technical) explain TLP’s event-driven actions.
+Background: the service is intended for system startup and shutdown only.
+How it works (user perspective) and Architecture (technical) explain TLP’s event-driven actions.

 The right way: